 How much should I budget for a trip to Bangkok?

-In total, we’d say it’s possible to live in Bangkok on around 1000 THB ($32) a day.
+In total, we’d say it’s possible that your Bangkok trip costs as little as 1000 THB ($32) a day.
 That’s being frugal, though, eating mainly in street stalls and steering clear of the beers.
-The average traveler spends between 1000-3000 THB a day, which could involve some luxuries like a hotel and a meal in a local restaurant.
+The average price a traveler bears during their bangkok trip os 1000-3000 THB a day, which could involve some luxuries like a hotel and a meal in a local restaurant.

 Going to Bangkok on a budget can be done easily if you live like a local.
-This means enjoying street food, staying in small hostels, taking days out to the parks and appreciating people watching.
+This means creating a sample Bangkok itinerary for your perusal, enjoying street food, staying in small hostels, taking days out to the parks and appreciating people-watching.
 One thing’s for certain, though: A cheap trip to Bangkok is in no way a boring one!